You will be surprised at how many ways photography improves our physical and mental health.

 Sometimes we take pictures of our food at home.
 And it doesn’t require a lot of energy.

 But most of the time photography pushes you to go out.

-No matter if you are taking pictures of people walking in the city center, chasing down celebrities (this can be a great exercise for sure), capturing animals or landscapes – it burns your calories.
+No matter if you are taking pictures of people walking in the city center, chasing down celebrities (this can be a great exercise for sure), or capturing animals or landscapes – it burns your calories.

 It always puts you in motion.

-Photography makes you climb a tree for a better shot, makes you duck, lay down, stand up again, approach the subject closer, then go further away again.
+Photography makes you climb a tree for a better shot, makes you duck, lay down, stand up again, approach the subject closer, and then go further away again.

 If it’s not enough, the CDC Organization highlights that similar physical activity can lower the risk of chronic diseases.

 Next time you miss the gym session just grab your camera and go for a walk into a local forest and capture some eye-catching pictures.

 Kristin Diehl, professor of marketing at USC Marshall School of Business found out that taking pictures of something makes you more pleased with it.

 “What we find is you look at the world slightly differently, because you’re looking for things you want to capture, that you may want to hang onto,” Diehl says.